Akashgopalgs/Customer_behaviour_analysis/README.md

 **Conclusion**

-From the given dataset Male has purchased more than female.Customers purchased product from mobile than any other devises.Most products had delivered to delhi and most product browsed from kolkata.18 year old women purchased and browsed more than other women.men higher purchasing at the age group of 18,21,22.male have higher purchasing and browsing time than female
+From the given dataset Male has purchased more than female.Customers purchased product from mobile than any other devises.Most products had delivered to delhi and most product browsed from kolkata.18 year old women purchased and browsed more than other women.men higher purchasing at the age group of 18,21,22.male have higher purchasing and browsing time than female.
+For a detailed exploration of the project and its insights, you can check the Google Colab notebook [here](https://colab.research.google.com/drive/1_ck_QRATjCjVbZPQ1km3oDmgSGIuCBwt?usp=sharing)